dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 ### Acquire cycles to deploy

 Deploying to the Internet Computer requires [cycles](../developer-docs/setup/cycles) (the equivalent of "gas" in other blockchains).
-You can also get free cycles from the [Cycles Faucet](/developer-docs/setup/cycles/cycles-faucet.md).
+You can get free cycles from the [Cycles Faucet](/developer-docs/setup/cycles/cycles-faucet.md).

 ### Deploy the smart contract to the Internet Computer.